 Tangible Personal Property

-Tangible Personal Property is all property owned or held by a business to operate that business, including but not limited to, furniture, fixtures, vehicles, tools, machinery, equipment, raw materials, and supplies.
+Tangible Personal Property is all property owned or held for use in the operation of the business, including but not limited to, furniture, fixtures, vehicles, tools, machinery, equipment, raw materials, and supplies.
 One of the most common tests used to differentiate "personal property" from "real property" is whether it is moveable (personal) or affixed (real).
 In Tennessee, personal property is assessed at 30% of its value for commercial and industrial property and 55% of its value for public utility property.

 Download Personal Property Brochure